erszcz/msc-thesis/dfly-multiboot.md

 ### How does GRUB identify the kernel image?

-TODO: refer to Multiboot using Pandoc Markdow quotation
+TODO: refer to Multiboot using Pandoc Markdown quotation

 The Multiboot specification states that: